AustinTSchaffer/Notebook/Technotes/Programming Languages.md

 - Source control depends on newline characters to separate chunks of code
 - Sometimes chunks of code are a single variable assignment in a list of parameters
-- Results in cases where
+- Results in cases where changes that are functionally identical but cannot be merged by the VCS

 In the example below, if a dev changes one property of the `login` function call and another dev changes a different propery, the VCS should be able to merge the 2 changes.
 However, if the function call was short enough to fit on one line and the 2 devs did the exact same thing, the VCS would likely not be able to merge the changes.